zerocrates/HideElements/README.md

 This plugin lets administrators choose metadata elements to hide.
-Elements can separately be hidden from the edit form, display on the admin side, and display on the public side.
+Elements can separately be hidden from the edit form, display on the admin side, display on the public side, and the search form.

 ### Version History

+*1.2*

+* Added support for hiding elements from items advanced search.
+* Added configurable overriding of hide selections by role.

 *1.1*